Get The Help And Results You Need After An Injury

 Home » Cincinnati Workers’ Compensation Lawyer » Workers’ Comp Settlements

 Filing a workers’ compensation claim can be a long and stressful process.
 Getting offered a settlement can feel like you’ve reached the light at the end of the tunnel.
 But how do you know that this offer is what’s best for you?
-The best way to do this is to consult with your lawyer.
-Attorney at Law Mark L. Newman knows there is a lot to consider before accepting your settlement offer.
-Here are 5 questions to ask about your workers’ comp settlement.
+The best way to do this is to consult with an experienced Ohio workers’ compensation lawyer.

-If your employer is self-insured, you need to file documents with the Industrial Commission.
+If your employer is self-insured, you need to file documents with the Ohio Industrial Commission.
 These documents include Form SI-42 and Form S1-43.
-The Industrial Commision will review the documents and approve the settlement.
+The Industrial Commission will review the documents and approve the settlement agreement.

-To file a settlement application with an employer who’s insured by the state, you will submit your documents to the Ohio BWC.
+To file a settlement application with an employer who’s insured by the state, either the injured worker or his or her employer will submit the appropriate documents to the Ohio Bureau of Workers’ Compensation (BWC).
 Among these documents is Form C-240.
-The BWC will then contact your attorney and negotiate a settlement.
+The BWC will then contact your workers’ comp attorney and negotiate a settlement.

 Once either the BWC or the Industrial Commission receives these documents, they will review your claim.
-If they believe the settlement appears to be fair, they will approve your settlement and send you a letter.
+If they believe the settlement appears to be fair, they will approve your Ohio workers’ compensation settlement and send you a letter.
+All parties involved must agree to the settlement terms.

 There are two ways that workers’ compensation settlements are handled in Ohio.